Stand Build Regulations

 Accessibility

-It is the exhibitors responsibility to remove all barriers to service and make their stand accessible to wheelchair users.
+It is the exhibitor's responsibility to remove all barriers to service and make their stand accessible to wheelchair users.
 Whatever the content of the stand is it needs to be accessible to all.
-Where exhibitors have a platform on a stand over 13mm a reasonable adjustment is to incorporate a ramp into the platform within the stand area.
+Where exhibitors have a platform on a stand over 50mm a reasonable adjustment is to incorporate a ramp into the platform within the stand area.
 Please note the following when designing your stand:

-• Stands with platforms that exceed 13mm should incorporate a ramp into their stand design.
+- Stands with platforms that exceed 50mm must include ramp access into stand design.

-• If a stand is a double-decker, then it is probably not practical to offer lifts.
-Therefore please ensure that any services offered on the uppder deck can be brought downstairs for those that need it.
+- If a stand is a double-decker, then it is probably not practical to offer lifts.
+Therefore, please ensure that any services offered on the upper deck can be brought downstairs for those that need it.

 Build Height Limits